-Why Visit Pantanal?
+Why Visit The Pantanal?

-Step inside a living fairytale with a Pantanal vacation, and visit a land of exceptional biodiversity where all colors and sounds compete for attention.
+Step inside a living fairytale with a Pantanal tour, and visit a land of exceptional biodiversity where all colors and sounds compete for attention.
 Stretching across the Brazilian states of Mato Grosso and Mato Grosso do Sul, the Pantanal is the world’s largest wetland – ten times the scale of Florida’s Everglades – and home to record-breaking gatherings of mammals, birds and reptiles and a huge variety of activities for lovers of nature and the outdoors.

 Pantanal Tour Packages

 Our custom Pantanal tours have been carefully crafted with enriching private excursions and thoughtful routes honed with years of in-destination experience.
 Browse our best-selling Pantanal vacation packages below and begin an unforgettable journey tailored uniquely to you.

 What better way to explore the Pantanal’s widlife-rich wetlands than by boat.
 Step aboard our hand-picked portfolio of eco-friendly Pantanal cruises and floating barco hotels, exclusively designed to explore the region’s protected waters, and operated by only the most trusted of partners, preeminent pioneers in the region who offer exceptional itineraries, unrivaled knowledge, and utmost levels of service.

 Alternatively base your exploration from the luxurious comforts of a picturesque Pantanal pousada or rustic ranch retreat.
 Composed exclusively of the finest eco lodges in the Pantanal, our curated accommodation collection has been inspected first-hand by our local destination specialists to satisfy our strict criteria for authenticity, individuality and the highest of hospitality standards.